TortoiseSVN's Settings

 Max. items to keep in the log message history

-TortoiseSVN stores the last 25 log messages you entered for each repository.
-You can customize the number stored here.
+When you type in a log message in the commit dialog, TortoiseSVN stores it for possible re-use later.
+By default it will keep the last 25 log messages for each repository, but you can customize that number here.
 If you have many different repositories, you may wish to reduce this to avoid filling your registry.

 Contact the repository on startup